 U.S. Department of Health and Human Services ("BARDA/HHS").
-In January 2007, BARDA/HHS awarded us a \$102.6 million, four-year contract for the advanced development of peramivir for the treatment of influenza.
-During 2009, peramivir clinical development shifted to focus on intravenous delivery and the treatment of hospitalized patients.
-To support this focus, a September 2009 contract modification was awarded to extend the i.v. peramivir program and to increase funding by \$77.2 million.
-On February 24, 2011, we announced that BARDA/HHS had awarded us a \$55.0 million contract modification, intended to fund completion of the Phase 3 development of i.v. peramivir for the treatment of patients hospitalized with influenza.
-That contract modification brought the total contract award from BARDA/HHS to \$234.8 million and provided funding to support the filing of an NDA to seek regulatory approval for i.v. peramivir in the U.S. In December 2014, the FDA approved the NDA.
-The BARDA/HHS contract expired on June 30, 2014 according to its terms, but final governmental audits have not been conducted to close out the contract.
+In January 2007, BARDA/HHS awarded us a contract for the advanced development of peramivir for the treatment of influenza.
+This contract was amended multiple times and ultimately became a \$234.8 million contract award that provided funding to support the filing of an NDA to seek regulatory approval for peramivir in the U.S. In December 2014, the FDA approved the NDA.
+The BARDA/HHS contract expired on June 30, 2014 according to its terms.

 On March 31, 2015, we announced that BARDA/HHS awarded us a contract for the continued development of galidesivir as a potential treatment for diseases caused by RNA pathogens, including filoviruses.
 This BARDA/HHS contract has a potential value of \$39.1 million if all contract options are exercised.
-As of December 31, 2016, a total of \$20.6 million has been awarded under exercised options within this contract.
+As of December 31, 2018, a total of \$20.6 million has been awarded under exercised options within this contract.

 National Institute of Allergy and Infectious Diseases ("NIAID/HHS").
-In September 2013, NIAID/HHS contracted with us for the development of galidesivir as a treatment for Marburg, and subsequently, Ebola virus disease.
+In September 2013, NIAID/HHS contracted with us for the development of galidesivir as a treatment for Marburg, and subsequently, Yellow Fever and Ebola virus disease.
 NIAID/HHS, part of the National Institutes of Health, made an initial award of \$5.0 million to us.
-All options under this contract have been awarded and the total contract value is \$39.5 million.
-The goals of this contract, including amendments, are to file IND applications for i.v. and i.m. galidesivir for the treatment of Marburg virus disease and other hemorrhagic fever viruses, to study galidesivir as a treatment for Ebola virus disease, and to conduct a Phase 1 human clinical trial.
+All options under this contract have been awarded and the total contract value is \$43.0 million.
+The goals of this contract, including amendments, are to file IND applications for i.v. and i.m. galidesivir for the treatment of Marburg virus disease and other hemorrhagic fever viruses, to study galidesivir as a treatment for Yellow Fever and Ebola virus disease, and to conduct Phase 1 human clinical trials.